probird5/go-ssh/README.md

 This is a terminal-based interactive tool built using Go, which allows users to select from a list of servers and establish an SSH connection either in a new `alacritty` terminal window or a new `tmux` tab.

 ## Features

-- Interactive user interface built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).
+- Text-based user interface (TUI) for easy SSH connection management.
-- Provides a list of servers to connect via SSH.
+- Stores server details (name, address, description) in a TOML configuration file.
-- Prompts the user to choose between opening the SSH session in a new `alacritty` terminal window or a new `tmux` tab.
+- Opens SSH connections in a new terminal window (Alacritty).
-- Easy to customize with additional servers.
+- Lightweight and easy to configure.

 ## Prerequisites